-\para{The problem of convergence} \tob has correct servers deliver (1) the same messages (Agreement), (2) in the same order (Total Order).
-In most implementations, these two conditions are facilitated by a leader that attaches a monotonic counter to each message.
-This counter enables correct servers to (1) detect missing messages, simply by finding gaps in the enumeration, and (2) achieve a common message order.
-Bets naturally ensure condition (2), but not (1): unlike \emph{contiguous} counters, bets are \emph{sparse} in nature.
-Because of this, a server cannot determine to have missed a message from bets alone.
+\paragraph{The problem of convergence.} \tob has correct servers deliver (1) the same messages (Agreement), (2) in the same order (Total Order).
+In most implementations, these two conditions are facilitated by a leader that tags each message with a monotonic counter.
+This counter enables correct servers to (1) detect missing messages by finding gaps in the enumeration, and (2) achieve a common message order.
+Bets ensure condition (2) but not (1): unlike \emph{contiguous} counters, bets are \emph{sparse} in nature.
+A server cannot determine to have missed a message from bets alone.

 In \tobal, a correct server must (1) deliver all messages for which \con decides $\true$, (2) in increasing order of bet.
-To uphold these guarantees, when delivering a message $m$ with rank $b$ a correct server $\server$ must be certain to have already delivered every message predating $m$ (\ie every message whose bet is earlier than $b$) for which \con could possibly decide $\true$.
-We call this the \emph{problem of convergence}.
-Note that, to ensure convergence, it is not sufficient for $\server$ to wait for \con to decide on all the messages that $\server$ \emph{already} observed predating $m$ -- $\server$ must be convinced that \con would reject any new message $m'$ predating $m$ that $\server$ could discover \emph{in the future}.
+To uphold these guarantees, a correct server $\server$ that delivers a message $m$ with rank $b$ must be certain to have already delivered every message predating $m$, \ie every message whose bet is earlier than $b$, for which \con may decide $\true$.
+Correct servers must \emph{converge}.
+For convergence, it is not sufficient for $\server$ to wait for \con to decide on all the messages that $\server$ \emph{already} observed predating $m$; $\server$ must be sure that \con would reject any new message $m'$ predating $m$ that $\server$ could discover \emph{in the future}.
 Failing that, $\server$ could later find some $m'$ it should have delivered before $m$, forcing $\server$ to skip $m'$, breaking Agreement, or deliver $m'$ out of order, breaking Total Order.

 Bets set by clients include an extra $\betmargin$ precisely because of this problem.
 Without $\betmargin$, it would be possible for different correct servers to receive a message with bet $b$ concurrently to the delivery of other messages with equal bets $b$, which may lead to correct servers ordering messages with the same bet differently, thus breaking Total Order.
 With $\betmargin$, correct servers are guaranteed to have received all deliverable messages before they are ordered for delivery,

 Messages with the same bet must further be ordered among themselves, \eg by lexicographic order of client identifiers and message payloads (see \cref{assumption:tob.ordering} in \cref{subsection:tob.agreementtotalorder}).